physical-computation/sunflower-embedded-system-emulator/benchmarks/source/shaotuanesl/README.md

-# This is the directory containing files to reproduce the results in "Exploiting Physical Invariants for Embedded Sensor Platforms"
+# This directory contains files to reproduce the results in "Exploiting Physical Invariants for Embedded Sensor Platforms"

 Steps to run the run the sunflower emulator: